Quincy, Cher

 Quincy (/fr/) is a commune in the Cher department in the Centre-Val de Loire Regions of France.

 Geography

 Quincy is a village located at 10 km of Vierzon and Bourges.
-Mehun-sur-Yèvre (5000 inhabitants) is a medium-size town located near Quincy.
+Mehun-sur-Yèvre (5000 inhabitants) is a medium-sized town located near Quincy.
 It is famous for its castle, built by King Charles VII.
 The river Cher flows through Quincy.

 A valley area of lakes, woods and farming comprising the village and a couple of hamlets, situated by the river Cher, some 9 mi southeast of Vierzon at the junction of the D27 and the D20 roads.